sdim23/sdim.github.io/_posts/2020-05-21-this-is-yamt.md

 ---
 title: This is YAMT!
 layout: post
-categories: [Typography, Markdown, Tips]
+categories:
+  - Typography
+  - Markdown
+  - Tips
 image: /assets/img/logo.jpg
-description: "Welcome to YAMT - Yet Another Minimal Theme."
+description: Welcome to YAMT - Yet Another Minimal Theme.
+published: true
 ---

 Welcome to YAMT - Yet Another Minimal Theme.
 YAMT is a minimal Jekyll theme focused on simplicity and ease-of-use.
-It has great modularity, allowing you to easily decide what you actually want on your website.
+It has great modularity, allowing you to easily decide what you actually want on your websitㅁ.

 * hello
 {:toc}